Skip to Content

 We are a Veteran Owned Business, providing 20% discounts for Veterans, First Responders, Elementary and High School teachers.
 Please contact us to set up a phone or Zoom meeting.
 Taking care of you and your family, It's What We Do!

-Estate Planning FAQsAt Klenk Law, there are common estate planning questions that many of our clients ask.
-The following are ones we hear frequently.
-Contact our Allentown, PA office for more detailed information and to find out how an estate lawyer can help with your estate plans.
+Estate Planning FAQsAt Klenk Law, we get calls raising questions every day.
+I thought it might be useful to address some of these in a blog.
+Included here are some of the Estate Planning FAQs.
+There are common estate planning questions that many of our clients ask.
+The following are the ones we hear frequently.
+Contact our Allentown, PA office for more detailed information and how an estate lawyer can help with your estate plans.

 What assets should be included in a will?

-A last will and testament is an estate planning tool that individuals can use to designate who they want to receive their assets and property they leave behind when they die.
-Assets that should be included in a will are those that do not already have a beneficiary named.
-Other assets, such as life insurance policies, retirement accounts, assets contained in a living trust, and property or assets that are co-owned with others are excluded from wills.
+A last will is an estate planning tool that individuals can use to designate who they want to receive the assets and property they leave behind when they die.
+Assets that should be included in a will do not already have a beneficiary named.
+Other assets, such as life insurance policies, retirement accounts, assets contained in a living trust, and property or assets co-owned with others, are excluded from wills.

 What is a revocable living trust?